 When she objected to my Halloween decorations I just sucked it up and hoped she hop on her broom and ride, far, far, away.
 Cruella said they were “gaudy and unseemly.”
-That got her all excited so she went on a rant.
-My favorite quote from here was, “I don’t know how you celebrated Halloween in your former neighborhood, but here we try to keep excessive, well, I’m just going to have to say it, tacky out of our little piece of paradise.”
+My favorite quote from her was, “I don’t know how you celebrated Halloween in your former neighborhood, but here we try to keep tacky out of our little piece of paradise.”

 Sure, some people would think you shouldn’t pull your kids into a plan, that at the very least, is breaking some local code ordinances.
 But, this where I play the Super Hero card.
 Think of everything Batman and Robin did.
 The dynamic duo took the law into their own hands everyday.
 Robin is the “boy wonder” which means he still falls under “minor child” status.
 So, if it’s good enough for the Caped Crusader it’s surely good enough for me.